-The proposed development is considered to pose a significant adverse effect on the birds described as being SCIs for the site, which is designated, in part, as an SPA based on the following reasons;
+The proposed development is considered to pose a significant adverse effect on the birds described as being SCIs for the site, which is designated as an SPA based on the following reasons;

-- 1. Site T06/368 is located within NPWS survey subsite OK468 which in 2010 was shown to have the highest average species richness at low tide and was highlighted as being of particular importance.
+- Site T06/375 is located within NPWS survey subsite OK468 which in 2010 was shown to have the highest average species richness at low tide and was highlighted as being of particular importance.
 OK468 was also classified as being of moderate risk of disturbance from aquaculture and all associated activities.
-Birds which have been described as being sensitive to disturbance have potential to be present within the proposed site location, along the access route and along the adjacent shoreline. - 2.
-Insufficient data exists at the spatial scale of the proposed site T06/368 to fully evaluate and understand the potential impact of oyster cultivation on waterbirds listed as SCIs for the SPA, some of which have undergone significant declines as detailed in the TA report and the Annex I: Castlemaine Bird Data report.
+Birds which have been described as being sensitive to disturbance have potential to be present within the proposed site location and access route from Cromane spit. - 2.
+Insufficient data exists at the spatial scale of the proposed site T06/375A to fully evaluate and understand the potential impact of oyster cultivation on waterbirds listed as SCIs for the SPA, some of which have undergone significant declines as detailed in the TA report and the Annex I: Castlemaine Bird Data report.
 Due to this the precautionary principle must be followed until further data is available. - 3.
 Further annual monitoring is required at both the spatial (site specific bird data) and tidal scale (low tide bird data) of the application licence to fully determine the status and therefore the impact on the conservation objectives of the SCIs of the SPA.
 Furthermore, this annual monitoring should be used to inform site trends for Castlemaine Harbour and examined in greater detail using standard and robust statistical methods of modelling and indexing, as shown in SPA conservation objectives supporting documents and also used in national trend assessments (e.g. Lewis et al. 2019; Crowe & Holt, 2013).